PierreLvx/42-libft/README.md

 [![Build Status](https://magnum.travis-ci.com/PierreLvx/libft.svg?token=7wgBD5aA9jP9JhhCSDw5)](https://magnum.travis-ci.com/PierreLvx/libft)

+**A library recreating standard libc functions, with a few extra niceties.**

+Foreword
+---

+This is a programming assignment for first year students at the 42.

+If you are browsing this repo, chances are you're a 42 student yourself, and working on your lib.
+If so, don't be foolish: never ever copy code that isn't yours, all the more so if you don't understand it.

 Contributing
 ---

 Do report bugs, and raise issues and pull requests as you see fit.
 Improvements to make the code more concise/efficient/elegant are welcome.
+Thanks!

 License
 ---